felixbarten/Software-Architecture_FT_3/joel-log.md

 - Setup a git repository for the report.

 - Discussion about the stakeholders.
+Determined several.
+Seems hard.
+What exactly are future stakeholders?

+- Discussion about the requirement and functionality.
+Found several.

+- Q: Should the project requirements be realistic?